 Description: This is a performance-based course designed to further develop skills in theatre from production process to performance.
 Students will gain a deeper understanding of script and production processes, acting and audition techniques, and theatre history.
 Students may also be introduced to directing techniques, acting theory, theatre periods, acting and musical theatre styles, and viewed performances.
 Successful completion of performances and projects is a course requirement.
 A public performance may be a component of this course.
-Students who have successfully completed this course may elect to repeat it for additional semesters of theatre experience.
-Upon successful completion, this course may be repeated for elective credit (pending available space).
+Students who have successfully completed this course may repeat it for elective credit (pending available space).
 Prerequisites: Theatre and Performance I